willdurand/BazingaJsTranslationBundle/Resources/doc/index.md

 JsTranslationBundle
 ===================

-A pretty nice way to expose your Symfony2 translation messages to your client applications.
+A pretty nice way to expose your Symfony translation messages to your client applications.

 **Important:** This documentation has been written for version `2.0.0` and above